mesosphere/dcos-docs-site/pages/1.11/installing/troubleshooting/index.md

 ## <a name="dcos-agent-nodes"></a>DC/OS agent nodes

 DC/OS private and public agent nodes are started.
 Deployed apps and services are run on the private agent nodes.
-You must have at least 1 private agent node.
+You must have at least one private agent node.

 Publicly accessible applications are run in the public agent node.
 Public agent nodes can be configured to allow outside traffic to access your cluster.
 Public agents are optional and there is no minimum.
-This is where you'd run a load balancer, providing a service from inside the cluster to the external public.
+This is where you would run a load balancer, providing a service from inside the cluster to the external public.

 **Troubleshooting:**